alpacahq/alpaca-trade-api-python/README.md

 ## Running Multiple Strategies
 The base version of this library only allows running a single algorithm due to Alpaca's limit of one websocket connection per account.
-For those looking to run multiple strategies, there is the [alpaca-proxy-agent project.](https://github.com/shlomikushchi/alpaca-proxy-agent)
+For those looking to run multiple strategies, there is [alpaca-proxy-agent project.](https://github.com/shlomikushchi/alpaca-proxy-agent)

 The steps to execute this are: